Torres del Paine

 After breakfast we'll venture deeper into the pristine wilderness, following a trail that winds through enchanting forests and alongside the glacial-fed Lake Pehoé.
 As we hike closer to Grey Glacier, the landscape transforms into a stunning display of ice and mountains.
 The air becomes crisp, and the sound of cracking ice fills the air, reminding us of the powerful forces of nature at work.
 Finally, we'll reach the breathtaking viewpoint overlooking Grey Glacier, a vast icy marvel that stretches as far as the eye can see.
 Afterwards we'll head back to camp to spend our final night on the trail.

-Accommodations: Camping at Paine Grande or Refugio Grey
+Accommodations: Camping at Refugio Grey

 8